munnyraht/Data-Analysis-on-Seattle-Airbnb/README.md

  Project One folder
  * Dataset folder - contains the Seattle AirBnb datasets
- * analysis.ipynb - Here is code for the data Analysis
+ * analysis.ipynb - Here is the code for the data Analysis

-### summary of the results of the analysis
+### Summary of the results of the analysis
  In summary several factors determines the price of a listing like the month, amenities,cancellation policy and so on.
  Analysis amd explanation of these are made in the notebook markdowns